Psychology, Doctorate

 Credits 4

-This is a one-year full-time professional internship at an external site approved by the Clinical Training Committee.
+This course is for the continuation of a two-year, part-time professional internship at an external site approved by the Clinical Training Committee.
 Students register for internship during the fall and spring semesters.
-Students will receive 4 credits each semester for 2 minimum semesters.
+Students will receive 4 credits each semester that they are in continuation.

 Prerequisites

-Completion of all Psy.D. curriculum and practicum requirements; pass the Clinical Competency Exam; and approval to apply for internship from the Clinical Training Committee (Students who opt to take a half-time, two-year internship must register for this course both years.)
+Completion of all Psy.D. curriculum and practicum requirements; pass the Clinical Competency Exam; and approval to apply for internship from the Clinical Training Committee.